 Now, truth be told, it was a long drive, for us.
 It involved going through one province, and four states, plus a different time zone.
 Including stops, each way took a good 11 hours.
 To keep the kids not at each other’s throats entertained, we pretty much brought more DVDs than an old Blockbuster Video store with us, for them to watch in the van, along with other devices and toys.
 As Milwaukee is situated on the coast of Lake Michigan, our drive consisted of going around the lake, to get there.
 A ferry called The Lake Express does depart from Muskegon, Michigan, and goes to Milwaukee.
 We looked into this, and while appealing, because it would have shaved hours off of the driving, it was fairly expensive, so we passed.

-FAMILY FUN THINGS TO DO IN MILWAUKEE
+FUN THINGS TO DO IN MILWAUKEE with kids

 Milwaukee is a big sports town.
 I couldn’t walk very far without seeing someone decked out in Bucks, Brewers or Green Bay Packers apparel.
 The aforementioned Giannis, in particular, seems to get a lot of love.
 While it wasn’t basketball season, we did scope out the not-brand-new-but-still-has-that-new-arena-smell Fiserv Forum, where the Bucks play.